Pheasants Forever and Quail Forever are thrilled to announce Ruff Land Kennels

 - Chapter Banquets – Ruff Land Kennels provides discounted products for local chapters to promote at fundraising events throughout the country.
-Call of the Uplands® national campaign - a recently announced monumental initiative to save America’s uplands and cultivate the next generation of conservationists and hunters.
+Additionally, the company is supporting Pheasants Forever and Quail Forever’s Call of the Uplands® national campaign - a monumental initiative to save America’s uplands and cultivate the next generation of conservationists and hunters.

 About Pheasants Forever

 and Quail Forever